Protection Administrator

 Working pattern: Full-time

 Further information about the main duties and responsibilities of the role are detailed in the job description.
-Please visit our jobs pages at https://jobs.london-fire.gov.uk/alljobs/ to access the full advert.
+For the job description please visit our jobs pages at https://jobs.london-fire.gov.uk/alljobs/ to access the full advert.

 Benefits of working for LFB